Damn! It actually happened. You got a flat tire.

 You might be able to get it replaced at a Costco for slightly cheaper.

 Before opting for this option, though, assess the tire damage to determine whether you can patch it.

 You’ll definitely save some money if that’s the case.

 This plug kit from Slime is widely recommended by the Tesla community to tackle small leaks.

 It’s also among the most highly rated on Amazon with an overall rating of 4.6 out of 5 stars.

 The plugs in this kit are of splendid quality.
 Given that inserting them into the tire takes a lot of force, the T-handle tolerates the pressure quite significantly.

 This video from the Ghettodiy YouTube channel perfectly explains how to use this kit for your Tesla:

-However, there’s no razor included in this kit though to cut the excess off.
+However, there’s no razor included in this kit to cut the excess off.
 You’ll have to buy something to cut separately.